leoleo49/futu-quant-ocr-monitr/Readme.md

 ### 1. quant-monitor.ps1
 - **Function**: Captures the top-left 25% of the screen, saves the screenshot to the drive, and uploads it to the Azure API.
-- **Usage**: This script is scheduled to run every 1 hours to continuously monitor the screen.
+- **Usage**: This script is scheduled to run every 30 mins to continuously monitor the screen.

 ### 2. Azure Logic App
 - **Function**: Processes the uploaded images using the OCR service to check for the presence of the text "已停止".
 Sends alerts if the specified text is detected.